pastrop/agents/agent-prototype/README.md

 ## Key Features

-- **Clean Architecture**: No code duplication between tool definitions and schemas
+- **Architecture**: No code duplication between tool definitions and schemas
-- **Rich Documentation**: Tools automatically documented from docstrings
+- **Documentation**: Tools automatically documented from docstrings
 - **Type Safety**: Full type checking and validation
 - **Modern Tooling**: Built with the latest Python ecosystem tools
 - **Easy Testing**: Comprehensive test suite for MCP functionality
-- **Professional Output**: FastMCP provides beautiful server startup information

 The modular design with FastMCP makes this prototype easy to understand, extend, and maintain.